 - one who serves as an information resource to the King’s College community

-- one who has attended ALLY Orientation.
+- one who has attended the ALLY Program

 The Trevor Project - suicide and support resources